IRS and LLC: Everything You Need to Know

 - Even though an LLC does not have to pay federal taxes, it is required to file a company tax return or a Form 1065 with the IRS.
 The form is an informational tax return that the IRS can refer to in order to make sure that each member is paying their proper portion of the taxes.
 When completing the Form 1065 return, each owner receives a Schedule K-1, which provides complete detail of each member's share of profits or losses that they need to report on their personal tax return.

 - An LLC may consider opting for corporation taxation, which can be the best option if a business is expected to have a substantial amount of earnings.
 To be treated as a corporation for taxation, your business needs to file a Form 8832, Entity Classification Election, and choose corporate tax treatment on the form.
 As of 2018, all regular c corporation tax entities pay 21 percent flat tax on all of the company's profits.
 This flat tax rate can be attractive if members' personal tax brackets are in one if the three upper tiers, in which they might pay 32 percent or higher tax rates.

 - An LLC member is considered by the IRS to be a self-employed owner instead of an employee of the company, so they are not subject to tax withholding from their pay.
 Instead, each member pays taxes on their share of the profits via their personal return.
 To avoid penalties for underpayment of taxes, members are required to pay the taxes on their profit on a quarterly basis, with payments due in April, June, September, and January.

 If you need help with information about the IRS and LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.